stacs-srg/valipop/docs/usage/input-reference.md

 </dt>

 <dd markdown="1">
 The proportion of maternaties producing a given number of childrens.
-For example, whether a pregnancy results in twins, triplet, or just a single child.
+For example, whether a pregnancy results in twins, triplets, or just a single child.
 Uses the [2D age-dependent data](#2d-age-dependent-data) format, with the number of children produced on the columns.
-Each row should sum to one (or zero if no births allowed).
+Each row should sum to one (or zero if no births allowed at that age).
 </dd>

 <dt>